-lowa Code, Chapter 281 authorizes enrollment part-time in nonsectarian courses in eligible post-secondary institutions of higher learning in Iowa for students in grades 9-12 and TAG students.
-Students wishing to use this program must be proficient (41st percentile and above on Iowa Assessments) and may be required to meet certain requirements on the ACT, COMPASS or ASSET tests.
+lowa Code, Chapter 281 authorizes enrollment part-time in nonsectarian courses in eligible post-secondary institutions of higher learning in lowa for students in grades 9-12 and TAG students.
+Students wishing to use this program must be proficient (41st percentile and above on lowa Assessments).